polyformproject/commercial.polyformproject.org/terms.md

 This agreement will continue for the term on the order.
 The customer may use the software only to evaluate its functionality and suitability for the customer's needs, not to serve customer's customers or to integrate into production systems.
 {{/model=evaluation}}

+{{#trial=yes}}
+# Trial

+- This agreement will begin with the trial period on the order.

+- The customer will not accrue fees during the trial period.

+- Neither [Warranties](#warranties) nor [Indemnities](#indemnities) will apply during the trial period.

+- The customer may end this agreement at any time during the trial period by giving the vendor notice.
+{{/trial=yes}}

 {{#model=users}}
 # Users